haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_dockerization.md

 With volume set up, data survives container restarts/removals

-`env_file: - .env.docker`: Loads environment variables from .env.docker.
+`env_file: - .env.docker.dev`: Loads environment variables from .env.docker.dev.
 Since we define Django and PostgreSQL variables in one env file, here we load the same env file as `web` service

 `ports: - "5432:5432"`: Exposes PostgreSQL port to host.